 South Hadley MA 01075

-Once your inquiry or complaint is received, it will be thoroughly investigated by the Deputy Chief or his/her designee.
+Once your inquiry or complaint is received, it will be thoroughly investigated by the Internal Affairs Coordinator or his/her designee.
 The investigation will usually include a review of any applicable reports, policies and procedures, examination of any evidence or medical records and interviews with all parties and witnesses.

-A simple inquiry might take only a day to complete, while a complex complaint might take various months to investigate and review.
-The Campus Police Department internal investigations and administrative inquiries must be completed within 90 days unless extended by the Director because of extenuating circumstances.
+A simple inquiry might take only a few days to complete, while a complex complaint might take longer to investigate and review.
+The Campus Police Department internal investigations and administrative inquiries must be completed within 90 days unless extended by the Director because of extenuating circumstances (reporting parties or witnesses have left campus such as for breaks or summer, unavailability of involved parties, etc.).

-The Deputy Chief reviews every inquiry and complaint, to include any investigative findings.
-If the Deputy Chief determines that an employee violated department policy or procedures, appropriate corrective action is taken.
+The Internal Affairs Coordinator reviews every inquiry and complaint, to include any investigative findings.
+If the Internal Affairs Coordinator determines that an employee violated department policy or procedures, appropriate corrective action is taken.
 The Deputy Chief review will also include looking for ways to improve policies, procedures and training.

 We use each reported incident, regardless of the findings, as a learning tool to evaluate our policies, employee development, training, supervision, or community relations to identify ways that we can be of better service to our community members.
 We value the trust placed in us by our community, and we will work very hard to maintain that trust.

-Any individual who was a witness to, or a victim of what he/she feels was a wrongdoing by any member of the Campus Police.
+Any individual who was a witness to, or a victim of what they feel was a wrongdoing by any member of the Campus Police, or who has concerns with department practices may file an inquiry or complaint.
 We encourage open dialogue and involvement to help maintain the high standards of quality that the department demands and the community deserves.

-While this Department will investigate all complaints or concerns, even if submitted anonymously, a concern or complaint can be investigated more completely if the complainant provides some contact information to allow for more thorough gathering of data regarding an incident in question.
+While this Department will investigate all inquiries and complaints, even if submitted anonymously, a concern or complaint can be investigated more completely if the complainant provides some contact information to allow for more thorough gathering of data regarding an incident in question.

 You will receive written notification once the complaint investigation has ended.
 There are 5 different levels of findings.
 However, due to personnel confidentiality the exact findings will not be disclosed.